 Bronstein, Gewirtz & Grossman, LLC Notifies Singularity Future Technology Ltd. (SGLY) Shareholders of Class Action and to Actively Participate

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America Ltd. ("Singularity" or the "Company") SGLY and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Singularity shares between February 12, 2021 and November 17, 2022, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/sgly.
+/EIN News/ -- NEW YORK, Dec.
+22, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America Ltd. (“Singularity” or the “Company”) (NASDAQ: SGLY) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Singularity shares between February 12, 2021 and November 17, 2022, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/sgly.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933 (the "Securities Act").